Foam polystyrene cups and other foodservice products are very easy to recycle and are currently being recycled in Canada!

 Drop Off Locations for the General Public

-Dart operates several polystyrene foam drop-off locations at our North American production plants for anyone who wishes to recycle foam products including one at our production facility in Campbellford, Ontario.
+Since the early 1990's, Dart has operated several polystyrene foam drop-off locations at our North American production plants for anyone who wishes to recycle foam products.
+In addition we have recycling centers at our production facilities in Campbellford, Ontario in Canada and Michigan, Pennsylvania and Florida in the United States.
 LEARN MORE

-Dart also has a “portable” recycling program available in Canada: CARE (Cups Are REcyclable).
+Dart also has two “portable” recycling programs: CARE (Cups Are REcyclable) and Recycla-Pak.

 CARE (Cups Are REcyclable) for Large Operators